matthew-j-roche/MONOPPOLY/notes/ccAndChance.md

 "AI Education Initiative: Your lobbying leads to the establishment of an AI education initiative.
 Collect a research bonus as you gain access to a pool of talented AI professionals graduating from specialized programs."

-"Policy Support: Your lobbying efforts result in the adoption of policies that encourage AI innovation and adoption.
-Gain a percentage of market share as the industry experiences rapid growth and increased investment."

 "AI Talent Visa Program: Your lobbying leads to the creation of a visa program specifically designed to attract international AI talent.
 Gain an advantage by being able to recruit skilled AI researchers from around the world."

-"Regulatory Exemption: Your lobbying successfully exempts your AI technology from certain regulatory requirements.
-Gain a competitive advantage by avoiding compliance costs and restrictions imposed on other players."

 "Lawsuit Settlement: Your company is held liable for its involvement in the production or distribution of opiates.
 Pay a substantial settlement fee and lose a percentage of market share due to the public backlash."

-"Reputation Damage: Your company's reputation is tarnished due to allegations of contributing to the opiate crisis.
-Pay a penalty and suffer a decrease in market share as consumers become wary of your brand."

-"Increased Regulation: Government authorities introduce stricter regulations on pharmaceutical and AI companies due to the opiate crisis.
-Pay compliance costs and face limitations that hamper your AI research and development."

-"Economic Downturn: The opiate crisis leads to a recession or economic downturn, affecting consumer spending and investment.
-Pay a financial penalty and experience a decline in market value."

-"Reduced Consumer Demand: The opiate crisis causes a decline in consumer trust and discretionary spending.
-Experience a decrease in sales and market share as demand for AI products and services diminishes."

-"Funding Cuts: Public funding for AI research and development is redirected towards addressing the opiate crisis.
-Pay a penalty and face a setback in your research efforts as resources become scarce."